Ashley-L/project-ux-components/README.md

 http://www.ideakites.com/ - icon scrollspy, but also kind of a nice site

 ### B) Carousel/tabbed components
-* In character section: carousel of images (like a slideshow) that the user can click through to view the images at their own pace
+* In character section: carousel of images that the user can click through to view the images at their own pace
 * Indicate place in slideshow with styled 'selected' thumbnail
 * Inspiration
   * https://dribbble.com/shots/10604596-5-Rules-For-UI-Design - shows all of the images at the bottom, can click on any